 born October 11, 1704, Mazé near Beaufort, Anjou, France

 Louis Georges Érasme was the son of Gaspard de Contades and of Jeanne-Marie Crespin de La Chabosselaye.

 In October 1724, Contades married Marie-Françoise Magon, daughter of François Magon.

-On March 10 1734, Contades became colonel of Flandres Infanterie.
+During the War of the Polish Succession (1733-35), Contades fought with distinction in Italy.
+On March 10 1734, he became colonel of Flandres Infanterie.
 On October 18 of the same year, he was promoted brigadier.

 In 1757, at the beginning of the Seven Years' War, Contades served under the Maréchal d'Estrées in the French Army destined to the invasion of Hanover.
 On July 26, at the Battle of Hastenbeck, Contades commanded the first line of the infantry centre.

 In January 1758, Contades was named governor of Fort-Louis on the Rhine.
 In July, after the defeat of the Comte de Clermont in the Battle of Krefeld, he replaced him as commander-in-chief of the French Army of the Rhine.
 In August, Contades passed the Rhine and proceeded to the invasion of Westphalia while simultaneously supporting Soubise's offensive in Hesse.
 On August 24, Contades was promoted maréchal de France.
 In mid November, after this unsuccessful campaign, his army repassed the Rhine and took its winter-quarters on the west bank of the river.